kuriharaan/InputSystemWiki/Architecture.md

     if (InputSystem.GetControls<Button>("**/<Back>").Any(x => x.wasPressedThisFrame))
         CloseMyUI();

->Of course, this is *NOT* how you would write it in a game.
+>This is *NOT* how you would write it in a game.
 Normally you'd use actions which do the lookup
 >once and will update automatically if new matching controls appear in the system (or existing ones disappear).

 ### Processors